AvaProtocol/EigenLayer-AVS/README.md

 For each owner we deploy a ERC6900 wallet to schedule task and approve spending to user wallet.

-Each task type has their equivalent modular code to re-present their condition and their actual execution.
+Each task type has its equivalent modular code to re-present its condition and their actual execution.

 ## Aggregator